sandialabs/sibl/geo/doc/cinolib/bunny.md

 ## References

-[^stanford_volume_data] https://graphics.stanford.edu/data/voldata/, Terry Yoo of the National Library of Medicine, using a scanner provided by Sandy Napel and Geoff Rubin of Stanford Radiology, of the terra-cotta bunny provided by Marc Levoy of Stanford CS.
+[^stanford_volume_data]: https://graphics.stanford.edu/data/voldata/, Terry Yoo of the National Library of Medicine, using a scanner provided by Sandy Napel and Geoff Rubin of Stanford Radiology, of the terra-cotta bunny provided by Marc Levoy of Stanford CS.